 This is where you should let your uniqueness shine.
 Use the body section to show where you came from, what you've achieved, and what skills you have to meet their need.
 Write about situations that are relevant to the job and highlight a skill they're looking for without restating the information on your resume.

 Give them great examples and tell compelling stories, engaging their attention.
 Highlight your key accomplishments and show them how you can fulfill the job position.
-Give them something they want.
+Give the employer something they want.

-The first paragraph should remain relatively short and concise.
-Use it to grab them with a strong introduction, introduce yourself, and explain why you're contacting them.
-Include your name, the position you're applying for, and where or how you found out about it.
+The first paragraph should remain relatively short and concise and use it to grab them with a strong introduction -- introduce yourself, and explain why you're contacting them.
+Include your name, the position you're applying for, and where or how you found out about the position.

-If you know anybody that works at the company (or any person you can name drop) list them and tell how you know them or that they referred you.
+If you know anybody that works at the company (or any person you can name drop) list them; tell how you know them or that they referred you.
 Referrals have much more impact on employers than blind-hires.

-The second paragraph is where things can become more difficult since it's the heart of your letter.
-Use this section to show how you can meet the need they have as a company by showing how you've addressed similar situations in the past using specific examples and instances from prior experience.
+The second paragraph is where things can become more in depth since it's the heart of your letter.
+Use this section to show how you can meet the company’s need, as well as, show how you’ve addressed similar situations - using specific examples and prior experience.

-Use this section to elaborate on accomplishments that your resume might not speak to.
-You want to use this paragraph to highlight your strengths and make a good impression to your employer.
-Also, this paragraph can lead into the third paragraph where you can tie everything together and start wrapping up your message.
+You can also use this section to elaborate on accomplishments that your resume might not speak about; use this paragraph to highlight your strengths and make a good impression to your employer.
+Lastly, use this paragraph to help transition to the third paragraph, tying everything together.

 3. Closing Salutation & Signature

 Ask for the interview.
 There is one reason for writing a cover letter and resume, and that's to get an interview.
-Thank them for their consideration in advance.
-Let them know you would like a follow up and put a future meeting on the table.
+Thank them for their consideration in advance, and let them know you would like a follow up and put a future meeting on the table.

-Don’t drag it out.
-Be clear and concise.
+Again, don’t drag it out; be clear and concise.
 Rewrite your phone number and give them an invitation to call you anytime to schedule an interview.

 Cover letter conclusion example: